crimson-king/Bomberman/README.md

 On initialization, it creates `World` instance, where all the `GameObject`s, such as players, walls or even bombs, will be stored.
-Controllers are also instantiated here, but they are not stored int `World`.
+Controllers are also instantiated here, but they are not stored in `World`.

 Since we created `InputManager`, `handle_input` method is as simple as forwarding input events to its instance.